Quintessential inflation and cosmological seesaw Mechanism: reheating and observational constraints: Dynamical evolution of the scalar field

 And, using that at the reheating time (i.e., when the energy density of the scalar field and the one of the relativistic plasma coincide) the Hubble rate is given by $H_{rh}^2=\frac{2\rho_{rh}}{3M_{pl}^2}$, one gets

 and

 where we have used that the energy density and the temperature are related via the formula $\rho_{rh}=\frac{\pi^2}{30}g_{rh}T_{rh}^4$, where the number of degrees of freedom for the Standard Model is $g_{rh}=106.75$ \cite{Rehagen:2015zma}.
-Because of the smoothness of the potential we consider instant preheating \cite{Felder:1998vq,Felder:1999pv,Haro:2018jtb, Dimopoulos:2017tud} and, thus, we will choose as the reheating temperature $T_{rh}\cong 10^{9}$ GeV, which is its usual value when the mechanism to reheat the universe is this one.
+Because of the smoothness of the potential, since the gravitational particle production \cite{Ford:1986sy,Haro:2018zdb,Hashiba:2018iff, Chung:1998zb,Chung:2001cb} only works for potentials with an abrupt phase transition leading to a non-adiabatic process which allows the production of particles (see for instance the Peebles-Vilenkin potential \cite{Peebles:1998qn}), we consider ``Instant Preheating'' \cite{Felder:1998vq,Felder:1999pv,Haro:2018jtb, Dimopoulos:2017tud} and, thus, we will choose as the reheating temperature $T_{rh}\cong 10^{9}$ GeV, which is its usual value when the mechanism to reheat the universe is this one.

 Effectively, considering a massless scalar $X$-field conformally coupled with gravity and interacting with the inflaton field as follows, ${\mathcal L}_{int}=-\frac{1}{2}g\varphi^2X^2$ \cite{Felder:1998vq,Felder:1999pv}, where $g$ is the dimensionless coupling constant and where the Enhanced Symmetry Point (ESP) has been chosen at $\varphi=0$ because, as we have already shown numerically, the beginning of the kination starts at $\varphi_{kin}\sim -0.03M_{pl}$.
-Then, at the beginning of the kination the number density of produced $X$-particles is given by \cite{Haro:2019ndy}
+Then, at the beginning of the kination, the adiabaticity is broken and $X$-particles are produced with a number density equal to \cite{Haro:2019ndy}